Bittensor Explained

 Chamath Palihapitiya and Jensen Huang (Nvidia CEO) discussed Bittensor in 2026.
 First major mainstream tech validation.

-On December 14, 2025, Bittensor completed its first halving — permanently cutting daily emissions in half
+On December 14, 2025, Bittensor completed its first halving — permanently cutting daily TAO emissions in half

 Scarcity accelerates